-Example of calculation of the apparent image of the accretion circles of a black hole with radii \(3R_s\), \(4R_s\), \(5R_s\), \(6R_s\), \(7R_s\) and \(8R_s\) and with axis inclined from \(5^\circ\) to a longitude of \(45^\circ\) with respect to an observer located at a distance \(10R_s\)
+Example of the calculated apparent image of the accretion circles of a black hole with radii \(3R_s\), \(4R_s\), \(5R_s\), \(6R_s\), \(7R_s\) and \(8R_s\) for an observer located at distance \(10R_s\) from the center of the black hole, with an elevation of \(5^\circ\) and the azimuth \(135^\circ\).

-The image is built from images of 120 points of each of the 6 accretion circles and images of order \(\geq\) 1 (one revolution or more around the black hole) are not shown.
+The image is then built from the images corresponding to the trajectories for each point and images of order \(\geq\) 1 (one revolution or more around the black hole) are not shown.

 Unlike previous figures A to F, the black hole is represented here by its « shadow »,